autometrics-dev/autometrics-ts/README.md

 Use Autometrics wrappers to instrument the functions you want to track (e.g.: request handlers or database calls).

-### Adding function wrappers
+### Wrapping plain-old functions

-Wrappers are simple functions that wrap the original function declaration instrumenting it with metrics and allowing the language service plugin to add additional information to the type docs.
+Wrappers are simple functions that wrap the original function declaration and instrument it with metrics.
+They allow the language service plugin to add additional information in the type docs.

-Use function wrappers to wrap your request handlers, database calls, or other pieces of important business logic that you want to measure.
+Use function wrappers to wrap request handlers, database calls, or other pieces of important business logic that you want to measure.

-> **Note**: wrapped functions must be named.
+> **Note**: Wrapped functions must be named.
 Autometrics will throw an error if
 > it can't access the name of the function.

 Example: